i333463/gRPC_demo/README.md

   How to handle the communication between 2 containers, this step is to link this two containers via an network.
 We can use docker network command to achieve this.

+  Use command:   $ docker ps
+  List all of containers, then replace below container1 & container2 with your real container id.

       Command:  $ docker network create testnet
                 $ docker network connect testnet container1 --alias frontend
                 $ docker network connect testnet container2 --alias register